440 International Those Were the Days

 2012 - New York state Attorney General Eric Schneiderman reported that he had secured a civil settlement in which J. Ezra Merkin would reimburse clients $405 million that they had lost in Bernard Madoff’s investment scam.
 Merkin was a Wall Street hedge fund manager accused of steering client money to the swindler.

 2013 - $1.2 million disappeared from a shipment of cash on a flight from Switzerland to New York City.
 The cash--all $100 bills--was part of a banking transaction and was reported missing after a count of the money at the Federal Reserve came up short.
 Authorities believe the theft was an inside job that was pulled off at JFK airport — not Zurich, where the flight originated.
-A $100,000 reward was offered for info.
+A $100,000 reward was offered for info, but the bad guys (or gals) have not been found.

 2014 - Former News of the World editor Andy Coulson was convicted of telephone hacking but fellow editor Rebekah Brooks was acquitted.
 Coulson, the former spin doctor of British Prime Minister David Cameron, was found guilty of conspiring to intercept communications by eavesdropping on mobile phone voicemails.
 Brooks was acquitted of that charge and of counts of conspiring to bribe officials and obstruct police.